-HUSE 435 • Families in Cross-Cultural Perspective 3 Credits.
+HUSE 435 • Families in Cross-Cultural Perspective 3 Credits

-Contemporary, historical, and cross-cultural, predominantly non-Western perspective on a variety of family systems and the people living in them.
-Values and assumptions underlying these systems, roles, intergenerational relationships, identity formation, and developmental tasks.
-Multicultural aspects of chemical dependency.
+Introduction to contemporary, historical, and cross-cultural perspectives on diversity.
+Identification of values and assumptions underlying these systems, roles, and intergenerational relationships within the context of family.
+Evaluation of the personal impact of theological, cultural, and historical perspectives of diversity of family.
+Examination of the impact that chemical dependency and mental health issues have on diversity.

 Fulfills: CAPS Goal Area 5.
-Special Notes: Crosslisted with PSYC 435.
+Special Notes: Cross-listed with PSYC 435.

-HUSE 445 • Counseling Microskills 3 Credits.
-An examination of effective counseling skills that combines theoretical understanding and hands-on practice of essential microskills.
-In this experiential class, students are expected to engage in development of "self of the therapist" through reflective practice and observation of self and others.
-Aspects of the 12 core functions of an LADC as defined in MN Statute section 148F.01, subdivision 10.
-Fulfills: CAPS Goal Area 5.
+HUSE 445 • Counseling Microskills 3 Credits

+An examination of effective counseling skills that combines theoretical understanding and handson practice of essential microskills.
+Engagement in development of "self of the therapist" through reflective practice and observation of self and others.

-HUSE 450 • Introduction to Addictions Counseling 3 Credits.
+HUSE 450 • Introduction to Addictions Counseling 3 Credits

 Examination of addiction from a variety of perspectives and evaluation of the twelve core functions of an addictions counselor.
 Description of the process of change in the context of the continuum of care.
 Cultivation of a personal philosophy around spirituality and addiction.

 Fulfills: CAPS Goal Area 5.
-Special Notes: Crosslisted with PSYC 450.
+Special Notes: Cross-listed with PSYC 450.

-HUSE 455 • Pharmacology of Addictions 3 Credits.
+HUSE 455 • Pharmacology of Addictions 3 Credits

 Examination of the action and biophysical effects of addictive substances.
-Evaluation of evidence-based medical treatment options for both addictions and co-occurring disorders.
+Evaluation of evidencebased medical treatment options for both addictions and co-occurring disorders.
 Integration of spirituality with medical approaches to treating addiction in an interculturally sensitive manner.
 Fulfills: CAPS Goal Area 5.

-HUSE 460 • Assessment and Treatment of Co-Occurring Disorders 3 Credits.
+HUSE 460 · Assessment and Treatment of Co-Occurring Disorders 3 Credits